 But a recent proposal by the Department of Vermont Health Access appears to be trying to fix one of the few parts of the American health care system that isn't broken yet -- Medicare's prescription drug coverage (Part D).
 In a misguided effort to achieve budget savings, the Health Access proposal would yank Part D coverage for so-called "dual eligibles" -- Medicare recipients who also qualify for Medicaid benefits.
 As it stands now, low income Medicare recipients can choose from more than 30 different prescription drug plans covered by Part D to meet their specific health care needs.
 If the Health Access proposal is adopted, Vermont's dual eligibles would be forced into a single plan at a time when everyone else in health care is awaiting the Supreme Court's decision regarding the Affordable Care Act.

 Even as Vermont is considering this proposal, experts are sounding the alarm.
-According to a paper published in the latest issue of the prestigious

 The problem with Vermont's proposal is quite extraordinary: The lack of choice in drug plans will result in worse health outcomes and longer hospital stays for many chronic care patients, Having only a single plan that pays for some drug therapies but doesn't cover all treatment options will inevitably restrict the treatment available to doctors and their patients.
 Successfully treating chronic illnesses necessarily entails allowing doctors to exercise their medical judgment.